 Thousands had been injured and arrested by Syrian forces, including many tortured in custody, Pillay said.
 “Family members inside and outside the country have been targeted for harassment, intimidation, threats and beatings.”

 Pillay stopped short of specifically calling for the UN Security Council to authorise the use of military force in Syria to protect civilians.
+Earlier this month, Russia and China vetoed a European-drafted resolution backed by Western powers urging Syria to halt its six-month crackdown.

 Asked what kind of action should be taken, her spokesperson Rupert Colville told a briefing: “That obviously is for states to decide.
 What has been done so far is not producing results and people continue to be killed virtually every single day.”